Documentary editor at work in DaVinci Resolve, still from a project by Montreal video editor Victor Tamarit

 Working with me on your next project

 I work as a freelance video editor based in Montreal, editing story-driven brand films and documentaries for directors, producers, and agencies across Canada.
-My approach is built on close collaboration: I work best on projects where the director is engaged in finding the story with me, where the material has real substance, and where the edit has room to shape the film rather than just execute a fixed plan.
+My approach is built on close collaboration.
+I work best on projects where the director is engaged in finding the story with me, where the material has substance, and where the edit has room to shape the film rather than execute a fixed plan.

 If you are planning a documentary or brand film and want to talk through whether we would work well together, let's talk.